oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 ## Sender Constrained Tokens
 Tokens issued to native apps SHOULD be sender constrained to mitigate the risk of token theft and replay.

 Proof-of-Possession techniques constrain tokens by binding them to a cryptographic key.
 Whenever the token is presented, it should be accompanied by a proof that the client presenting the token also controls the cryptographic key bound to the token.
-If a proof-of-posession sender constrained token is presented without valid proof of posession of the cryptographic key, it MUST be rejected.
+If a proof-of-possession sender constrained token is presented without valid proof of possession of the cryptographic key, it MUST be rejected.

 ### Demonstrating Proof-of-Possession
 DPoP is an application-level mechanism for sender-constraining OAuth {{RFC6749}} access and refresh tokens {{I-D.ietf-oauth-dpop}}.
 If DPoP is used to sender constrain tokens, the native client SHOULD use DPoP for every token request to the authorization Server and interaction with the Resource Server.